Ups and downs: UK nuclear forces

 Since the fifties, Great Britain has been working on the creation of a naval component of strategic nuclear forces, but the desired result was obtained only in the next decade.
 In 1967-69.
 The CVMF included four nuclear submarines of the Resolution type with ballistic missiles.
 Due to the failure of their own project, these SSBNs were armed with American Polaris medium-range missiles - 16 each.

-In the late eighties, a new SSBN project called Vanguard was developed.
-Over the next decade, the fleet received four of these ships.
-In order to save money, they were again armed with a foreign missile system - this time they used Trident II intercontinental SLBMs.
+In the late 1980s, a new SSBN design was developed called Vanguard.
+Over the next decade, fleet received four such ships.
+In order to save money, they were again armed with a foreign missile system - this time they used the Trident II intercontinental SLBM.

 In 1959, the United Kingdom adopted the American ground-based Thor IRBMs with nuclear weapons.
 The combat duty of such complexes continued until 1963.
 Foreign products made it possible to close an important niche while developing their own design.